thelukester92/nnlib/README.md

 	git clone https://github.com/thelukester92/nnlib.git
 	cd nnlib
-	make install
+	make && sudo make install

-The default installation directory is `/usr/local/include`.
+The default installation directory is `/usr/local`.
 For a different install directory, use `make install PREFIX=/path/to/dir`.
+To install headers only, use `make headers`.
 To run unit tests, use `make test`.

 # Getting Started

 To use nnlib in your code, you can include individual files (i.e. `#include <nnlib/nn/linear.hpp>`) or you can include everything by using `#include <nnlib.hpp>`.
 You must compile with C++11 (`-std=c++11` in most compilers).
-To enable acceleration, add the `-DACCELERATE_BLAS` flag and either `-lopenblas` on Linux or `-framework Accelerate` on OS X.
+If you use the shared libraries, link to the installed optimized or debugging library to use nnlib.

+When using the header-only version, you *must* compile with `NN_HEADER_ONLY` defined and, optionally, the `NN_ACCEL` flag to enable linear algebra acceleration.
+You may optimize out some runtime asserts with the `-DNN_OPT` flag.
+It is highly recommended that you do *not* use this flag until you are certain your code works.

 > Note: If you're using gcc (instead of clang) on OS X, you may also need to use the `-flax-vector-conversions` flag.

-Some runtime checks can be optimized out with the `-DOPTIMIZE` flag.
-It is highly recommended that you do *not* use this flag until you are certain your code works.

 # Examples